ChaithanyaSaiB/News-Summarizer-Extension/README.md

 3. Navigate to a news article on The Washington Post and The Wall Street Journal websites
 4. The extension will automatically generate and display a summary underneath the article heading

+**Note: Extension sometimes fails to work in these websites too!!**

 ## Development

 This project uses JavaScript and the Chrome extension API.
 To modify the extension: